bobertlo/vmd/README.md

 etc.
 ```

-> Heading bodies may only contain plain text.
-They may not contain
+> Note: Heading bodies may only contain plain text.
-links, emphasis, or any other formatting.

-### Block quotes
+### Block Quotes

 Block quotes are treated almost identically to paragraphs, except that each
 line will begin with a '>' and a single space before the text begins.
+If a
+block quote is embedded in another block quote, an additional '>' and
+another single space will be added in addition to the first.

-> Block quotes may only contain content which is valid in paragraphs, in
+Block quotes may only contain content which is valid in paragraphs, in
-> addition to nested block quotes.
+addition to nested block quotes.

+> Note: Block Quotes next to eachother with empty lines are parsed as a single
+> block quote.
+This is not a style issue, but inherited from the *blackfriday*
+> parser.

 ### Code Blocks